Hudson Sheriff Pay$ Spanish-Language Newspaper To Run English-Language Ads

-Maybe when those ads are paid for by taxpayers, when they’re on behalf of the Hudson County Sheriff’s Office, or North Bergen.
+Maybe when those ads are paid for by taxpayers, when they’re on behalf of the Hudson County Sheriff’s Office.

 This isn’t a small mistake.
-HudsonTV found that nearly half of a recent issue of a Spanish-only newspaper run out of Union City consist of English public notices and layouts touting the Office of Hudson County Sheriff Frank X. Schillari and North Bergen.
+HudsonTV found that nearly half of a recent issue of a Spanish-only newspaper run out of Union City consist of English public notices and layouts touting the Office of Hudson County Sheriff Frank X. Schillari.

 A two page layout featuring North Bergen school events, in which that town’s Mayor Nicholas Sacco is quoted several times on pages 31-32, may also have been paid by that township or its school system.